DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Not just a stationary trap, but rather a luring trap."

-[Stationary trap] is the one that endlessly awaits enemy to touch it, like a land mine.
+A [stationary trap] is one that endlessly awaits the enemy to touch it, like a land mine.

 But the trap that Kai had in mind would be attracting spirits.